Oceanswave/msgraph-selected-sites-manager/README.md

-Demonstrates how to use the Permissions API to add/remove permissions.
+Demonstrates how to use the MS Graph Permissions API to add/remove permissions to allow an app access to sites using the Sites.Selected permission.

 ## How to use the sample
 1. Clone the repo